wandyezj/Random/writings/thoughts/api_design_accessibility_principles.md

 [Orso, Alessandro, and Gregg Rothermel.
 "Software testing: a research travelogue (2000–2014)."
 Proceedings of the on Future of Software Engineering.
 ACM, 2014.][Software Testing: A Research Travelogue (2000–2014)]

+* It's much easier to test a system when it's behavior is well defined.

 ### An Overview of Formal Methods Tools and Techniques

 [An Overview of Formal Methods Tools and Techniques]: https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/AnOverviewOfFormalMethodsToolsAndTechniques.pdf "An Overview of Formal Methods Tools and Techniques"